saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_6_transparency_orchestration_layers_v1_1.md

 OPA evaluates approximately 10,000 decisions per second with sub-millisecond latency when deployed as a sidecar.
 This performance enables policy evaluation on every agent request without meaningful impact on user experience.
 The Rego language supports complex conditional logic including temporal constraints, geographic restrictions, and relationship-based access patterns.

 **ABAC Implementation:** NIST Special Publication 800-162 defines the ABAC standard that modern policy engines implement.[2]
-The four-factor model—Subject, Resource, Action, Context—enables policies that traditional RBAC cannot express.
+The four-factor model—Subject, Resource, Action, Context—extends role-based permissions with contextual policies that RBAC alone cannot express.
+NIST guidance recognizes that RBAC and ABAC are complementary rather than competing approaches—RBAC can be viewed as ABAC with "role" as the primary attribute, and organizations typically implement hybrid RBAC+ABAC architectures that preserve role-based foundations while adding contextual evaluation.

 **Subject Attributes:** Beyond role, ABAC evaluates department affiliation, credential status, training completion, license validity, and real-time employment status.
 A physician whose license expired yesterday should not access patient records today, even if their role assignment hasn't updated.